Harold Hopkins (physicist): Fibroscopes and borescopes

 Fibroscopes have proved extremely useful both medically and industrially (where the term borescope is commonly used).
-Other innovations included the use of additional fibres to channel light to the objective end from a powerful external source (typically a xenon arc lamp) thereby achieving the high level of full spectrum illumination needed for detailed viewing and good quality colour photography.
+Other innovations included the use of additional fibres to channel light to the objective end from a powerful external source (typically a xenon arc lamp), thereby achieving the high level of full spectrum illumination needed for detailed viewing and good quality colour photography.
 At the same time this allowed the fibroscope to remain cool, which was especially important in medical applications.
-(The prior use of a small filament lamp at the tip of the endoscope had left the choice of either viewing in a very dim red light or increasing the light output at the risk of burning the inside of the patient.)
-In the medical application, alongside the improvement to the optics, came the ability to 'steer' the tip via controls in the endoscopist's hands and innovations in remotely operated surgical instruments contained within the body of the endoscope itself.
-It was the beginning of key-hole surgery as we know it.
-These advances were equally useful in industry.
+The prior use of a small filament lamp at the tip of the endoscope had left the choice of either viewing in a very dim red light or increasing the light output at the risk of burning the inside of the patient.
+In the medical application, alongside the improvement to the optics, came the ability to 'steer' the tip via controls in the endoscopist's hands and innovations in remotely operated surgical instruments contained within the body of the endoscope.
+This beginning of keyhole surgery was equally useful in industry.